 Diversity Works merged his practice as a business psychologist and a lens based artist.
 The project provided a platform for his preoccupation with the plight of the outsider and his experiences of instigating culture change.
-He recalls, “The expectations and perceptions of other's can be a very powerful force in shaping who we become and how we behave, for years I worked on affecting culture change from, then I woke up one morning and realised that systems had changed me - I had to step away and reclaim myself".
+He recalls, “The expectations and perceptions of other's can be a very powerful force in shaping who we become; for years I worked on affecting culture change from within large organisations, then I woke up one morning and realised the system had changed me - I had to step away to reclaim myself".

 Shahid is now creating a multitude of new projects translating his aesthetic to a wider context where the notion of the authentic self, exploring stories of the world within us and what drives behaviour pervades his work.
-To date, he exhibits mostly within the receptions and congregational areas of large organisations always creating a strong interactive element to his photographic installations, they are engagement pieces that facilitate self reflection, reveal fresh perspectives and start new conversations.
+To date, he exhibits mostly within the receptions and congregational areas of large organisations.
+Focusing on creating a strong interactive element to his photographic installations, they are engagement pieces that facilitate self reflection, reveal fresh perspectives and start new conversations.

 Exhibition history to date (including prizes, awards)

 June 2015: Mansion House – Diversity Works ( www.diversityworks.co )